BenTaylorPublic/screeps/README.md

 ## TODO
 ### Working on
 ```
-Testing power banks
+Processing power
 ```
 ### Short term
 ```
-Processing power
+Add all the reactions I want to run

+Reduce lab logging amount if it's all 0's

+Power
+    Power creeps control

+Cache containers shouldn't be built until towers
+    Will require moving a stage
 ```
 ### Mid term:
 ```
-Add all the reactions I want to run

 Transfer rut
     Rooms should have a transfer ID, of which one they're working on
     Each tick it tries to get that transfer